-The largest fleet owners control about 83 percent of all industry owned units in North America.
-These companies include WillScot, Mobile Modular Management Corporation companies, typically with less than 1,000 total units owned, control about 8 percent of all industry-owned units.
+The largest fleet owners control more than 80 percent of all industry owned units in North America.
+These companies include WillScot,

-(McGrath Rentcorp), Pac

-Van, Mobile Mini, and

-Satellite Shelters.
-The next
+Mobile Mini, Mobile Modular Management Corporation, Pac Van, Black Diamond, and Satellite Shelters.
+In June of 2020, WillScot announced a merger with Mobile Mini, combining two of the largest fleet companies in the world.
+According to their most recent 10-K filing, the company reports about 45 percent of the total North American market share.

-ten largest companies in

-terms of lease fleet size own

-approximately 9 percent of

-the industry owned fleet.
+The next largest companies in terms of lease fleet size own approximately 10 percent of the industry owned fleet.

-These companies typically

-have between 1,000-10,000

-units in their lease fleet.

-The remaining industry
+These companies typically have between 1,000-10,000 units in their lease fleet.
+The remaining industry companies, typically with less than 1,000 total units owned, control less than 10 percent of all industry-owned units.

-Across all sizes, the average (mean) fleet size for North American fleet owners in 2019 was 13,968 based on fleet information from 22 companies.
-However, only four of the companies in this data set have a lease fleet larger than the mean.
-The median number of units from this data set was 1,581.
+MBI obtained data from fleet owners controlling 247,162 rental units, or roughly 80 percent of industry owned assets.
+Across all companies, the average (mean) fleet size for North American fleet owners in 2020 was 13,009 units.
+However, only five of the companies in this data set have a lease fleet larger than the mean.
+The median number of units from this data set was 2,500.